 What folks often ask us about Refinish Light™

-What is the difference between The Clean Team Refinish Light™ restoration process and a complete refinish?
+What is the difference between the Refinish Light™ restoration process and a complete refinish?

 A complete refinish requires sanding the existing floor all the way down to bare wood and then building it back up a layer at a time.
 The floor has to be completely restained and multiple coats of polyurethane finish applied.
 Each layer has to dry completely before the next layer can be applied.
 This process takes a number of days and almost always requires the homeowner to vacate the premises for at least three and sometimes up to five days.
 All furniture, including appliances, must be completely removed from the areas being refinished and may not be replaced for up to a week.
 Because even the modern “dustless” refinishing systems are not completely dust free, the homeowner should expect fine dust to infiltrate into closets, cabinets and drawers.
 These areas can be “dustproofed” at an additional charge.
 With total refinish, the final product is a “perfect” floor with even color and most scratches completely removed.

-So you get most of the benefit of a full refinish for about a third to one half the price!
+So you get most of the benefit of a full refinish for about one third the price!

 What doesn’t your process do that a full refinish will?